What is the Meaning of Counseling?

 Counseling can help enhance mood, treat mental illness, reduce medical costs, improve communications and relationships, and promote self-esteem and resilience.
 A consultancy can change self-defeating behaviors/habits.
 Better expression and management of emotions, including anger, relief from depression, anxiety, or other mental health conditions. increased confidence and decision-making skills.

 Usually, the adequate age for individuals to start seeing the therapist can vary as per their needs.
 This is because each person’s journey is different and they may feel the need for a therapist at a different point in time.
 But it is recommended for kids to start therapy only if, the child can’t get by without it or there is an important event/situation in their lives that is difficult for them to comprehend.
 Therefore, there is not right or wrong time.
 Whenever, you feel the need to go to a therapist, listen to yourself.

 Many people- who want to start counseling- may have questions like “How often are the sessions held?”.
 They ask so as the people who require counseling cannot devote their whole time to it they too have other commitments in their lives.
-And hence, it is fair for every patient to know what time of their day does counseling occupy.
+And hence, it is fair for every patient to know what time of their day counseling occupies.

 Mostly, patients meet with therapists face to face for 45 to 55 minutes, once a week or twice a week depending on the situation.
 Patients also spend 5-10 minutes checking in and filling out short mood questionnaires to help the counselor do a better job.